Skip to main content

 Move your share savings account to us

-Aksjesparekonto (Share savings account) is a joint account for your equity funds and shares.
-With a share savings account you can buy, sell or exchange shares and equity funds without triggering tax along the way.
+A share savings account is a collective account for your equity funds and shares.
+With a share savings account you can buy, sell and exchange shares and equity funds without triggering tax along the way.
 You only pay tax when you take out profits.

 Who is a share savings account suitable for?

-A share savings account is suitable for anyone who is a regular saver.
+A share savings account is suitable for normal savers.
 Whether you’re already saving in shares and equity funds, or if you plan to start doing so.

 • You can extract the value of what you’ve entered, as well as the unused shielding deduction, tax-free

-• Please note that you do get deductions for losses until the share savings account is closed
+• Please note that you do not get any deductions for losses until the share savings account is closed

 A share savings account is a distinctively Norwegian scheme, and is therefore best suited to those who are domiciled in Norway for tax purposes.
-You’ll find more information about this under the FAQs on the Share Savings Account.
+You’ll find more information about this under the FAQs for share savings accounts.

 Which savings products can be included in a share savings account?